January 20, 1984

 Hell On Wheels

 This show was billed as the band's First Year Anniversary show.
-Peter announced from the stage, "It's been a long year."
-At right is Peter on April 13 at Vets Hall. (photo courtesy Punky Peru)
+Peter announced from the stage, "It's been a long year." (photo courtesy Punky Peru)

 June 30, 1984